Frederic Fox

 Frederic Ewing Fox (August 19, 1917 – February 20, 1981) is known as the only man to hold the title “Keeper of Princetoniana" at Princeton University, and also served as a Special Assistant in the White House, and as Staff Assistant to President Dwight D. Eisenhower.

+He was born in Stamford, Connecticut, attended schools in Scarsdale, New York and Asheville, North Carolina, and received his degree from Princeton University He enlisted in the Army in 1942.
+Although he enlisted as a private, he was selected for Officer Candidate School, and was commissioned as a 2LT.